-It’s so easy and super fast and insanely delicious you’ll wonder whether you actually made this, or whether the Foodora guy got lost and made a mistake.
+It’s so easy and super fast and insanely delicious you’ll wonder whether you actually made this.
 But then you’ll realize that you still have to do the dishes (but really not very many of them!) and it’s not too good to be true, it’s just true.

 - Are these lettuce wraps vegan?
 You bet they are!

 - I’m not really into tempeh.
 Can I use something else?
 Not everyone is a tempeh lover, I get it!
 I’d recommend swapping in some extra firm tofu, cut into small cubes or crumbled with your hands.

 - Do these have to be so spicy?
 Absolutely not.
 You can reduce the amount of hot sauce, or eliminate it altogether if spice doesn’t work for you.

 - Can I make these vegetarian lettuce wraps in advance?
 You can!
 I recommend keeping the tempeh separate from the lettuce and vegetables until you’re ready to serve them, but you can totally make all of the components in advance.